saewonlee/LearnGoodCode/NetflixPrize.md

 > The winner's code that has received the most up-votes
 >
+> ##### comments written by Astro Lee
+>
 > reference: [Netflix Prize Note](https://bit.ly/2FN160C)

 *Note*

 ```
 Each data file (there are 4 of them) contains below columns:

-Movie ID (as first line of each new movie record / file)
+- Movie ID (as first line of each new movie record / file)
-Customer ID
+- Customer ID
-Rating (1 to 5)
+- Rating (1 to 5)
-Date they gave the ratings
+- Date they gave the ratings
 There is another file contains the mapping of Movie ID to the movie background like name, year of release, etc
 ```